nodeshift/tutorial/helm/README.md

 $ helm create myapp
 ```

-This will create the following filestructure:
+This will create the following file structure:

 ```
 myapp/